New baby nursery checklist - a hubbers guide to newborn essentials

-You can always bath your baby in the sink or the laundry tub, or you could take a shower with her.
-And you only need a towel and a bench/floor/bed to change a nappy.
-If you do want to make things a bit easier on your back you will need the following items:
+You can always bath your baby in the sink or the laundry tub, or you could take a bath or shower with her.
+And you only need a towel/changemat and a bench/floor/bed to change a nappy.
+If you do want to make things a bit easier on your back you'll want the following:

 - Baby bath - one with a "plug" will make life easier